serrjoa/serrjoa.github.io/index.md

 # Talks <a name="talks"></a>

+***How I got here (and some potentially useful advice that came up in the way)**: Keynote talk at the opening ceremony of the 2025 EMAI Master at Universitat Pompeu Fabra (1/9/2025).

 **Musical version matching with segment reductions and contrastive learning**: Keynote talk at the [2025 CVCRD Workshop](https://www.cvc.uab.es/cvcrd/) (25/7/2025), Invited talk at the LLM Mini-Workshop of [Universitat de Lleida](https://www.eps.udl.cat/ca/) (26/3/2025).

 **AI-related panels and debates**: Panelist at the UPF workshop on [Generative Music in the Context of Trustworthy AI](https://www.upf.edu/web/etic/ai-music) (30/5/2025), panelist at the [2025 meeting of the Catalan RDI-IA network](https://xarxardi-ia.cat/event/ii-jornada-anual/) (22/5/2025), debate participation at the [2024 sAIling Catalonia](https://www.cvc.uab.es/blog/2024/09/27/sailing-catalonia/) event (19/9/2024).